euangeleo/aircraft-seat/data/electrical.md

 * back of light head includes a momentary on/off switch and a momentary intensity switch
 * wires indicate "12V DC" and a S/N
 * Testing:
-  * lights come on at 8V, seem reasonably bright at 12V, and brighter still at 15V (but didn't keep it at 15V long)
+  * lights come on at 8V, seem reasonably bright at 12V [photo](../media/101-reading-light.jpg), and brighter still at 15V (but didn't keep it at 15V long)
-  * Provide power, then push on/off to turn on
+  * Provide power, then push button on back on/off to turn on
   * intensity switch cycles between full, mid, low, mid, full ...
   * LEFT SIDE light: Red is positive, brown is ground
   * RIGHT SIDE light: could not see color of wires due to heatshrink